fltk/fltk/README.OSX.txt

 - Project Templates:

-Project Templates are the quickest way to vcreate a new FLTK application from within Xcode.
+Project Templates are the quickest way to create a new FLTK application from within Xcode.
 The included project builds an FLTK based Cocoa application written in C++ with support for the Fluid UI designer, image reading, and OpenGL.
-Unsused FLTK sub-Frameworks can simply be removed from the project.
+Unused FLTK sub-Frameworks can simply be removed from the project.
 The template assumes that Release versions of the FLTK frameworks are installed in /Library/Frameworks as described above.